In Part 1 of this tutorial, we explained how to use widgets in WordPress and in Part 2, you learned how to configure a text widget.

 To learn more about using RSS feeds in WordPress, see this tutorial:

-Tags displayed in your Tag Cloud widget are managed in the Tags screen …
+Tags appearing in the Tag Cloud widget are managed in the Tags panel …

 To add the widget, select a Tag Cloud widget in the Available Widgets section and drag it to your sidebar area …

-There is not much to set up here.
-You can add a title, and choose whether to display items in the tag cloud using Tags or Categories.
-Click Save when finished …
+There’s very little to configure.
+You can add a title if you want, and choose whether to display items in the tag cloud using Tags or Categories.
+Click Save when done …

 (Tag cloud set to display post tags)

-The screenshot below shows a published Tag Cloud widget set up for displaying Categories instead of Tags …
+The example below shows an Tag Cloud widget configured to show Categories instead of Tags …

 (Tag Cloud widget displaying WordPress categories)